-Shaked Law Firm may also work with experts whose testimony can strengthen your case.
+Shaked Law Personal Injury Lawyers may also work with experts whose testimony can strengthen your case.
 Expert testimony can be crucial to establishing causation and the extent of your injuries.

 How Long Do I Have to File a Lawsuit After a Pedestrian Accident in Florida?

-If you lost a family member in a pedestrian accident, you have just two years to file your wrongful death lawsuit.
+If you lost a family member in a pedestrian accident, you have two years from the victim’s date of death to file your wrongful death lawsuit.

-Contact a Miami pedestrian accident lawyer at Shaked Law Firm today to begin building your case and gathering evidence.
+Contact a Miami pedestrian accident lawyer at Shaked Law Personal Injury Lawyers today to begin building your case and gathering evidence.
 The longer you wait, the harder it may be to prove your negligence case and damages.

 Contact a Miami Pedestrian Accident Lawyer for a Free Consultation